hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 - T. Pang, 2006:  *An Introduction to Computational Physics*, 2d edition.
 Cambridge University Press.

 - W. K. H. Panofsky and M. Phillips, 2005:  *Classical Electricity and Magnetism*, 2d edition.
 Dover.

+- A. K. Raychaudhuri, 2022:  *Classical Theory of Electricity and Magnetism:  A Course of Lectures*.
+Texts and Readings in Physical Science, vol. 21.
+Springer/Hindustan Book Agency.

 - L. E. Reichl, 2016:  *A Modern Course in Statistical Physics*, 4th edition.
 Wiley-VCH.
 (Original edition, 1980.)